bigbluebutton/bigbluebutton.github.io/index.md

   1. [Integrate](http://bigbluebutton.org/open-source-integrations/) it or use the [API](/dev/api.html) to create/customize your integration.
   1. [Setup](/dev/setup.html) a development environment to modify and extend BigBlueButton itself.

 If you like the BigBlueButton project, spread the word!
-We're [localized](/dev/localization.html) into over 35 languages.
-We believe our project can help students world-wide.
+We're [localized](/dev/localization.html) into over 35 languages and we love seeing it in use around the world to help remote students learn on-line.

 ## Latest version